-His formal recognition as an Elder shall be deemed to be election to the Church Council of the Church.
+His formal recognition as an Elder shall be deemed to be election to the Church Council of the Church for the duration of his term as an Elder.

 8.4.4.
 Term of Office

 An Elder shall serve for a three-year term of office, or such other period decided by the Church Council.